yijingch/afistforair.github.io/_posts/the-costco-trip/2021-09-09-the-costco-trip.md

 canned in intermittent whispers like a dusking pond
 lit up, flaringly,
 by the moon, patches
-by patches—-as in my dream,
+by patches—as in my dream,
 their eyes wide open, until
 there’s nothing else to be seen.